UN World Happiness Report On What We Need To Be Happy

 [It's critical] to develop and sustain your optimism, your ability to contribute to other people's lives.
 And by its nature, this just can't be done on an individual basis.
 You need to meet regularly with people with the same kind of ideas.
 It's not likely to be very successful unless we can create some kind of community organizations where people meet regularly and practice.

 So with all these findings, it's obvious what we need to do: get out and meet up.

 Volunteer together, find a meditation group and get happy!
 No, seriously, happiness is a birthright, and you deserve it!

-You can check out the full 2017 UN World Happiness Report here.
+You can check out the full 2017 UN World Happiness Report, produced by the Sustainable Development Solutions Network and backed by the Ernesto Illy Foundation, here.